notpeelz/esp32-acme-client/Readme.md

 Any secured Linux box on which you provide access to its web server can easily be set up in this way.

+This is unfinished software.
+Current status and plans :
+- (done) works as a part of my app against the staging server
+- (todo) polish up the API so it can be a library
+- (todo) run against the production server
+- (todo) renew certificate (I have three months to get there)

 API :
 - several parameters can be set up via the separate Config class : const char *acmeEmailAddress();		your email address